Layout anatomy¶

 Element provides components and CSS layout classes to support building a page.

-marks the top element in the main area and adds extra space in the mobile viewport for the vertical navigation and the side panel.
+.si-layout-main-paddingsets the padding of the main content.si-layout-statusshould be used for status information as the<si-inline-notification>or the<si-status-bar>.si-layout-breadcrumbshould be used in combination withsi-breadcrumb.si-layout-headerand related CSS classes are documented at Header.si-layout-top-elementmarks the top element in the main area and adds extra space in the mobile viewport for the vertical navigation and the side panel.

-If you have a toolbar, add 16px bottom margin to the content e.g. by adding the utility class .mb-6
+If you have a toolbar, add 16px bottom margin to the content e.g. by adding the utility class .mb-6.

 The CSS classes are responsive and will automatically reserve space for the vertical-navbar and the side-panel.